Educators: Protect Personal Information

 Text Size:

 Personal information is anything that can be used to identify you in real life.
-Personal information is the currency that criminals use to commit several types of scams.
+It is also the currency that criminals use to commit several types of scams.
 Your students might not understand the importance of personal information.
-However, with their personal information, scammers may be able to view the information on their social media accounts to steal their identity and impersonate them, or even their bank account to steal their money.
+However, scammers can use information on their social media accounts to steal their identity and impersonate them, or even access their bank account to steal money.

 What are examples of personal information?